harish5556/GettingAndCleaningData-MyProject/README.md

 #Steps to Get the output :

-run_analysis.R contains my R script with brief comments for each step save the run_analysis and edit the path for raw data files in your local drive.
+-run_analysis.R contains my R script with brief comments for each step -save the run_analysis and edit the path for raw data files in your local drive.
-Run the script, Automatically a Tidydata.txt and Tidaydata.csv are created
+-Run the script, Automatically a Tidydata.txt and Tidaydata.csv are created

 #OUTPUT produced:
 - It generates a txt file called Tidydata.txt which contain the Tidydata of the project.